kalyanbudharam2018/Projects-/Absenteeism project/README.md

-# Absenteeism during work time: Project Overview
+# Prediction of Absenteeism during work time: Project Overview

-* Created a tool that predicts absenteeism at a company during work time which will helpful to regulate working activity and also explore whethera person presenting certain characteristics is expected to be away from work at some point time or not.
+* Created a tool that predicts absenteeism at a company during work time which will helpful to regulate working activity and also explore whether a person presenting certain characteristics is expected to be away from work at some point time or not.

 * I have collected data from Kaggle in csv file, Pre-processed (Cleaning/ Analysis) data with Python & SQL, finally saved pre-processed data in csv file.
 * Applied Feature Engineering, Logistic Regression (ML) with sklearn, obtained 73% accuracy, saved model using pickle